VamsiVerma/pizza-shop/README.md

 ## Note:

-This site is not cross browser compatibility, only desktop is working properly, mobile section might break;
+This site is not cross browser compatibility, only have desktop compatibility